manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

     Terminate
 ```

-*Exercise: if a non-faulty party terminates, then eventually all non-faulty parties terminate.*
+*Exercise: Prove that if a non-faulty party terminates, then eventually all non-faulty parties terminate.*